savoirfairelinux/building-inclusive-open-source-software/docs/D-IWP.md

 #### Navigation

 Navigation inside a web page or a webapp is often not trivial to design.
 This [article](https://www.smashingmagazine.com/2022/11/guide-keyboard-accessibility-html-css-part1/) cover the basics of html and CSS accessible programming.
-[This one](https://medium.com/@awalakaushik/how-to-implement-keyboard-navigation-in-your-web-application-a-guide-to-web-accessibility-cb39bc27f859) seems to be a good synthesis even if we suspect it might have been written using a LLM.

 You can watch [this video](https://www.youtube.com/watch?v=yV_ENQZq3fs&t=418s) to get a sense of how to test your website with a screen reader and keyboard navigation.